Summary:

 1. Rental Application

 Rental applications inform you of a prospective tenant’s details and are often a first step to qualify or deny an applicant.
-Requiring a rental application can reduce the chance of placing a risky tenant in your unit.
+Requiring a rental application can help reduce the chance of placing a risky tenant in your unit.

-A typical rental application covers:
+A typical rental application may cover:

 Keep all application materials, including those from rejected applicants.The length of time you need to keep the documents depends on federal and state laws.